To provide you with the best experience, cookies are used on this site. Learn more

 Tel:07783 120114

-• Calanais Standing Stones, Credit Meg Rogers
+• Calanais Standing Stones credit Meg Rogers

 About

-Alongside the café, the Calanais Visitor Centre will offer an engaging new exhibition and a shop that celebrates island creativity.
 Find out more and plan your visit on our new website at www.calanais.org

-To travel from Stornoway to the Calanais (Callanish) Standing Stones by public transport, you can take the W2 bus.
+Public Transport: To travel from Stornoway to the Calanais (Callanish) Standing Stones by public transport you can take the W2 bus.
 Stornoway Bus Station is located near the ferry terminal and the phone number is 01851 704327.
 Please check with the bus station for the latest information before your trip, as schedules may vary or change (or visit the website Traveline Scotland https://www.travelinescotland.com).
 Remember that while public transport is available, services may be limited compared to urban areas.
 It's always a good idea to plan your journey in advance and allow extra time for connections or potential delays.

 Facilities